Amndeep7/ptw-extender/README.md

 Having gotten tired of this, I decided to make an add-on that would automate the process sufficiently enough that it'd be easy to go through that process, resulting in sourced shows and manga being added to my plan-to-watch list (where they'll stay and rot forever).

 ![The Solution](the_solution.gif "The Solution")

+Hopefully anybody else who has this problem can find this add-on to be useful for them :)